-A proven strategic and analytical thinker, Sam focuses on understanding his clients’ needs and partnering with them to co-design practical, evidence-based solutions
+A proven strategic and analytical thinker, Sam has a passion for policy, infrastructure and service delivery that improves people’s lives.
+He works closely with clients to co-design practical, evidence-based solutions that target real needs.

 Through active listening and applying the right analytical frameworks, Sam creates order and focus out of complexity and gets to the core challenge or opportunity at hand.
 An innovative thinker, he develops and then evaluates a range of options to arrive at a solution that is practical and well understood.

 Sam is a skilled communicator who is adept at building partnerships with multiple stakeholders.
 He prides himself on providing stakeholders with a voice and bringing them along on the journey.
-He values co-design processes that take full advantage of existing knowledge and perspectives, and he invests in key relationships along the way to ensure success.
+He values co-design processes that take full advantage of existing knowledge and perspectives, and he invests in key relationships along the way to ensure that projects succeed.

-Sam understands legislative and regulation-making processes.
-He has advised Ministers and supported central and local government processes.
+Sam also has a strong understanding of legislative and regulation-making processes.
+He has advised Ministers and supported central and local government processes, including budget bids.

-Leading analysis to support the government negotiating team for the City Rail Link project and sponsor agreements with Auckland Council – this included applying commercial logic and researching best practice in project delivery and governance arrangements
+Leading an analysis of delivery arrangements for the City Rail Link project in Auckland – this included applying commercial logic and international best practice in project delivery and governance arrangements

-Providing policy support and leadership for a cross-agency initiative to align the strategic approach of both central government and Auckland Council with transport in Auckland – this included developing an agreed intervention logic; preparing advice for Ministers, the Mayor and Councillors; and supporting the implementation of the initiative
+Providing policy support and leadership for a cross-agency initiative to align central government’s and Auckland Council’s strategies for transport in Auckland – this included developing an agreed intervention logic; preparing advice for Ministers, the Mayor and Councillors; and supporting the implementation of the initiative

 Sam has a BCA in Economics and a BSc with First Class Honours in Psychology from Victoria University.